 Properties of Wooden Crates

 - Sturdy: Wooden crates are sturdy and can withstand the transit jerks.
 The products inside are also least prone to damage.
-Also, the wooden crates are corrosion free.
+Also, wooden crates are corrosion free.

 - Customizable: User can customize the design and size of wooden crates.